 - 5.5.
-When the Licensing Committee is considering an application, all parties will be given an opportunity to put their case before the Committee in accordance with the Regulations governing such hearings and the Licensing Committee Procedure Rules.
-If a party does not attend, the Licensing Committee may proceed in his or her absence in accordance with the Regulations. - 5.6.
-All Members of the Licensing Committee shall be present throughout the consideration of a particular application.
+When the Public Safety and Protection Committee is considering an application, all parties will be given an opportunity to put their case before the Committee.
+If a party does not attend, the Public Safety and Protection Committee may proceed in their absence providing it is in the public interest to do so. - 5.6.
+All Members of the Public Safety and Protection Committee shall be present throughout the consideration of a particular application.
 Where a Member arrives late or leaves the room once consideration of a particular application has started, that Member shall play no part in the decision making process for that particular application.
 Where an application is adjourned part heard, it shall be heard by the same Members, save for in exceptional circumstances.